mkristian/rails-resty-gwt/README.md

 *note* from rails-3.0.10 onward __rails new__ generates a jruby only Gemfile. with that you need to adjust your Gemfile so it will work for both MRI and JRuby.

-# adding a menu for each scaffolded resource #
+# adding a menu entry for each scaffolded resource #

+when creating the application add __--menu__ switch to the commandline

+`gwt new my_app com.example --menu`

+or rerun the resty:setup generator with that extra switch

 `rmvn rails generate resty:setup com.example --menu`